New Orleans Zephyrs

 In 1997, the Zephyrs signed on with their Gulf of Mexico neighbor, the Houston Astros.
 This affiliation would last through the 2004 season, and there were some notable changes the Zephyrs went through in this time.
 After the 1997 season, the American Association folded, and the Zephyrs were absorbed by the Pacific Coast League.
 New Orleans became one of the least Pacific Coast locations in the league’s storied history, and the Zephyrs suddenly had to travel to play games in places like Tacoma and Edmonton.
 Another more whimsical change around this time was the addition of Boudreaux, a nutria mascot complete with zoologically-correct orange teeth.
 Boudreaux would eventually get a girlfriend named Clotile, which as best I can tell is a Louisianan word for a fun-loving party girl.

 On the diamond, this era saw talent that would go on to play a big part in Houston’s 2005 NL pennant campaign, including Roy Oswalt and Lance Berkman.
-Carlos Guillén also passed through New Orleans en route to being traded to Seattle.
+Other future All-Stars to come through New Orleans in these years include Melvin Mora and Carlos Guillén.

 In 2005, the Zephyrs linked up with the nascent Washington Nationals and the two were together for two years.
 This was a few years before the big Nats prospects (Strasburg, Harper, etc.) came through, and there’s not much to say about these seasons on the baseball end.
 Things weren’t quite so boring on the visual end, though.
 Around this time, the team began wearing caps with a cartoon version of Boudreaux chomping through the letter Z.